sicily496/DSC180A-QuantizedNNs/README.md

 # GPFQ: Post-Training Quantization On Pre-trained Model with Hyper-parameter Analysis
 ## Overview
-This is the repository for DSC180 Q1 project, for conducting post-training quantization, specifically GPFQ algorithm, on MNIST dataset.
+This is the repository for DSC180 Q1 project, for conducting post-training quantization, specifically GPFQ algorithm, on CIFAR10 dataset.

 ## Guide on Installing Dependencies